MedAImage/BCD_Explainability_Analysis/README.md

 ### Model training

-To train a model, `use *train.py*, specifying the data and training configuration parameters as argument:
+To train a model, `use *train.py*, specifying the data and training configuration parameters as arguments:

 * --trainset: path to the JSON file containing the training set.
 * --valset: path to the JSON file containing the validation set.
 This set is used for early-stopping.